agello/techlab/labs/11_template.md

 Using the Web Console, this can be done via "Add to Project".
 This functionality allows templates to be directly instantiated.

-These templates can be stored in Jons format in the Git repository next to their source code, as well as via a URL called or even locally stored in the filesystem.
+These templates can be stored in json format in the Git repository next to their source code, as well as via a URL called or even locally stored in the filesystem.

 ## Task: LAB11.1: Instance Template.